Martian01/mrhttpd/Readme.md

 For release 2.2 I ran the tests on my main development machine which has an Intel Core i3-530 CPU at 3500 MHz and 4GB of RAM.
 The CPU offers two cores with hyperthreading, resulting in 4 logical processors.
 The operating system was Slackware 13.37 (plus a few upgrades from Slackware Current).
 I ran all tests on two kernels, namely on vanilla 3.1.4 and on 3.1.4-ck2, the latter containing the BFS scheduler and the interactivity patches provided by Con Kolivas (http://ck-hack.blogspot.com/).

-If you want to repeat my performance tests, please observe that logging has a noticable effect on the results under the extreme work loads created by the test.
+If you want to repeat my performance tests, please observe that logging has a noticeable effect on the results under the extreme work loads created by the test.
 The results shown here have been obtained with logging disabled for all tested HTTP servers.
 I have included the test script perftest.pl in the subdirectory extra of the distribution.
 It requires the benchmark program ab which is part of the Apache distribution.

 I have included the raw performance data obtained from the web servers Apache, Lighttpd and mrhttpd in CSV format (comma separated values), as produced by the test script perftest.pl.